"Breathtaking Terrain and Tantalizing Wines." - Reviewed by Lisa

 Another idea – which was my hands-down favourite – is to pick a couple of luxe resting spots then engage the services of the charming SS Pipadouro to elegantly transport you from one great sampling to the next with, of course, a few additional onboard libations in between!

-If partaking in the local wine tastings is not your thing, do not be disheartened.
-The views alone make a visit to the Douro area well worth the trip and there are innumerable other fun things to do throughout the valley.
+If partaking in the local wine tastings of the Douro Valley is not your thing, do not be disheartened.
+The views alone make a visit to the Douro Valley area well worth the trip and there are innumerable other fun things to do throughout the valley.

 - 75-min drive from Oporto